andreybozhkov/cmr-app/README.md

-CMR requests tracking and automation for a freight forwarding company.
+Document requests tracking and automation for a freight forwarding company.

 This is a Single Page Application (SPA) built with ReactJS library and Kinvey back-end.